Agent::Context

 Install Context (Primary Command)

-Install context from all available gems and update agent.md
+Install context from all available gems and update agents.md

 :